EOxServer/eoxserver/documentation/users/operators.rst

 The creation of a Stitched Mosaic is similar to the creation of a Dataset Series with some restrictions:

-  * the Range Type, overall size and exact bounding box must be specified (exactly as with Datasets)
+  * the Coverage Type, overall size and exact bounding box must be specified (exactly as with Datasets)
   * only Rectified Datasets that lie on the exact same grid can be added